 Chicago, IL 60637

-Gabriel Richardson Lear (Professor of Philosophy) works on ancient Greek and Roman philosophy.
-Her book, Happy Lives and the Highest Good: An Essay on Aristotle's Nicomachean Ethics (Princeton, 2004), is about the relationship between morally virtuous action and theoretical contemplation in the happiest life.
-She is currently writing about Plato's aesthetics and about the status of beauty as an ethical concept in the work of several philosophers.
+Gabriel Richardson Lear works on ancient Greek and Roman philosophy.
+Her first book, Happy Lives and the Highest Good: An Essay on Aristotle's Nicomachean Ethics (Princeton, 2004), is about the relationship between morally virtuous action and theoretical contemplation in the happiest life.
+She continues to publish on aspects of Aristotle’s ethics.
+In addition, she has published a series of articles about Plato's aesthetics and about the status of beauty as an ethical concept.
+She co-edited Plato’s Philebus: A Philosophical Discussion (Oxford, 2019), which was the inaugural publication of the international Plato Dialogue Project.
 She received her PhD in Philosophy from Princeton University (2001).

 2019: Plato’s Philebus: A Philosophical Discussion, P. Dimas, R. Jones, and G. Lear (eds.), Oxford: Oxford University Press.

 2004: Happy Lives and the Highest Good: An Essay on Aristotle’s Nicomachean Ethics, Princeton University Press.
 (Paperback 2005).